Sivareddy-guduru/FriendManageApplication/README.md

-Instructions to build
+Instructions to run

 Run below command from root directory of this application:

 java -jar target/FriendManageApplication-0.0.1-SNAPSHOT.jar

-if you want build again
+if you want build again:
 mvn clean install